 Tipper Gore biography

-Tipper Gore was born on August 19, 1948, in Arlington, Virginia.
+Tipper Gore was born on August 19, 1948, in Washington, D.C.
 In 1980, when her husband was elected Tennessee senator, she took up political causes.
 In 1985, she co-founded the Parents' Music Resource Center.
 In 1992, when her husband became vice president, Clinton appointed her his mental health advisor.
 Following her husband's loss in the 2000 elections, she became absent from the public arena.

 Early Life and Education

-Political activist, photographer and former spouse of Vice President Al Gore, Mary Elizabeth Aitcheson was born on August 19, 1948, in Arlington, Virginia.
+Political activist, photographer and former spouse of Vice President Al Gore Mary Elizabeth Aitcheson was born on August 19, 1948, in Washington, D.C. and raised in Arlington, Virginia.
 Nicknamed Tipper by her mother, she grew up inside the beltway and met her future husband, Al Gore, at a high school graduation dance.
 In 1970, they were married at Washington's National Cathedral, and in the same year she received a degree in psychology from Boston University.

 After receiving her masters she became an avid photographer and worked in Nashville for the Tennessean until her husband was elected to Congress as a Democratic representative in 1976.
 In 1980, Al Gore was elected to Congress as a Tennessee senator, and Tipper took up political causes in her new capacity as a successful politician's wife.